-- 1. Consider whether the tax benefits of HIRE outweigh the benefits of WOTC; - 2.
-If a new hire is WOTC qualified, consider formally electing out of HIRE for the employee; - 3.
-Alert the payroll department (and any payroll service provider) when a Qualified Employee is hired; - Create and retain HIRE-specific records that document each Qualified Employee's date of employment and the 52-week mark for use in establishing Business Credit eligibility; - 5.
-Alert the payroll department regarding any Qualified Employees hired after February 3, 2010 and before April 1, 2010, so appropriate OASDI credit can be taken in the second guarter for first guarter employer-paid OASDI; - 6.
-Advise the corporate tax department (or other corporate tax preparers) when a Qualified Employee meets the 52-week service requirement, so the appropriate credit can be calculated and taken; - 7.
+1. Consider whether the tax benefits of HIRE outweigh the benefits of WOTC;

+- 2. If new hire is a Qualified Employee obtain affidavit no later than first day of employment; - 3.
+If a new hire is WOTC qualified, consider formally electing out of HIRE for the employee (IRS should provide form); - 4.
+Alert the payroll department (and any payroll service provider) when a Qualified Employee is hired; - Create and retain HIRE-specific records that document each Qualified Employee's date of employment and the 52-week mark for use in establishing Business Credit eligibility; - 6.
+Alert the payroll department regarding any Qualified Employees hired after February 3, 2010 and before April 1, 2010, so appropriate OASDI credit can be taken in the second quarter for first quarter employer-paid OASDI; - 7.
+Advise the corporate tax department (or other corporate tax preparers) when a Qualified Employee meets the 52-week service requirement so the appropriate credit can be calculated and taken; - 8.
 Remember that hiring and retention decisions should be secondary to employment law compliance considerations.